Intelligence: Knowns and Unknowns

-Intelligence: Knowns and Unknowns is a report issued in 1995 by a task force created by the Board of Scientific Affairs of the American Psychological Association (APA).
-It was subsequently published in the February 1996 issue of the peer-reviewed journal American Psychologist.
+Intelligence: Knowns and Unknowns is a report about scientific findings on human intelligence, issued in 1995 by a task force created by the Board of Scientific Affairs of the American Psychological Association (APA) following the publication of The Bell Curve and the scholarly debate that followed it.
+The report was subsequently published in the February 1996 issue of the peer-reviewed journal American Psychologist.

 Background

 The Board of Scientific Affairs (BSA) of the APA had concluded that after the publication of The Bell Curve (1994) and the following debate that there were "serious misunderstandings" and "that there was urgent need for an authoritative report on these issues—one that all sides could use as a basis for discussion".
 Furthermore, "Another unfortunate aspect of the debate was that many participants made little effort to distinguish scientific issues from political ones, Research findings were often assessed not so much on their merits or their scientific standing as on their supposed political implications."
 The report stated that "The charge to our Task Force was to prepare a dispassionate survey of the state of the art: to make clear what has been scientifically established, what is presently in dispute, and what is still unknown.
 In fulfilling that charge, the only recommendations we shall make are for further research and calmer debate."

-It was published on August 7, 1995.
-It was authored by a task force of 11 experts.
+Published in August 1995, the report was authored by a task force of 11 experts.
 The APA Board on the Advancement of Psychology in the Public Interest (BAPPI) nominated one member of the Task Force.
 The Committee on Psychological Tests and Assessment nominated another.
-A third was nominated by the Council of Representatives.
+A third was nominated by the APA Council of Representatives.
 The other members were chosen by an extended consultative process with the aim of representing a broad range of expertise and opinion.
 Ulric Neisser was appointed chair.
-Three of the experts were also among the 52 signatories to "Mainstream Science on Intelligence", an editorial published in 1994.
 Members of BSA and BAPPI were asked to comment on a preliminary draft of the report.
 The entire Task Force gave unanimous support to the final report.
 An edited version of Intelligence: Knowns and Unknowns was published in the journal American Psychologist in February 1996.

 Findings

 Intelligence: Knowns and Unknowns stated that many different theories of intelligence have been proposed.
 Many questions were still unanswered.

+The report states that psychometric testing is the most influential approach to conceptualizing intelligence while test scores can predict individual differences in intelligence.
+Further, intelligence is subject to a combination of genetic and environmental variables.